bibledit/macos/swift/README.md

 ## Introduction

 Bibledit has been working on macOS in various forms:
-* Bibledit-Gtk written for Linux and ported to Mac macOS.
+1. Bibledit-Gtk written for Linux and ported to Mac macOS.
-* Bibledit-Web written in PHP and adapted to run on Mac macOS.
+2. Bibledit-Web written in PHP and adapted to run on Mac macOS.
-* Bibledit-macOS written in Objective-C and running natively on macOS.
+3. Bibledit-macOS written in Objective-C and running natively on macOS.
+4. Bibledit-macOS written in Swift and running natively on macOS.

 The current port of Bibledit for macOS consists of the following parts:
 * A native Bibledit macOS app written in Swift.